Git-Sum/obsidian-tckr/README.md

 ## Known limitations
 - Tasks must be under a project
-- Checklist items are ready only
+- Checklist items are read only
 - ...

 ## Known bugs